Providence College is proud to partner with the

 In addition to our approved study abroad options offered by program providers, students have the opportunity to be considered to study away from PC at one of our partner institutions by participating in a student exchange.
-The International Exchange Program enables eligible PC students to study at NEOMA or the University of Birminhgam – both distinguished intitutions– while earning PC credit and being immersed in the culture of some of the world's most exciting cities.
+The International Exchange Program enables eligible PC students to study at the University of Birminhgam – both distinguished intitutions– while earning PC credit and being immersed in the culture of some of the world's most exciting cities.

-Students who are approved to participate in the NEOMA or Birmingham exchanges pay PC tuition which allows you to maintain your financial aid package, including grants and scholarships (unique partner fees may be required).
+Students who are approved to participate in the Birmingham exchanges pay PC tuition which allows you to maintain your financial aid package, including grants and scholarships (unique partner fees may be required).
 Non-tuition fees, such as housing, are paid to the partner institution in the local currency.
 For more information on financing your semester(s) abroad, please read more about our

 Home School Tuition policy.

 In an exchange program, students are integrated directly into the host university.
 This requires students to be self-reliant and independent.
 Ask yourself the following questions to help determine your comfort with this level of independence: